-We plan to place a full-time resident observer at each experimental site for the duration of the monitoring period.
-His principal assignment will be to gather informal intelligence about community reactions to the allowance program and to provide early warnings of possible difficulties.
-The monitor will spend much of his time on the street and attending meetings of civic and other local interest groups, reading local newspapers, and following events in City Hall.
+We are maintaining a full-time resident observer at each experimental site for the duration of the monitoring period.
+His principal assignment is to gather informal intelligence about community reactions to the allowance program and to provide early warnings of possible difficulties.
+The monitor will spend much of his time on the street and in attending meetings of civic and other local interest groups, reading local newspapers, and following events in City Hall.